 Early Childhood Education:

-• Although our six early childhood centers are temporarily closed, our teachers are providing services remotely to the children and their parents through Google Hangouts, the Remind app, telephone calls, emails and text messages.
+• Our teachers are providing services remotely to the children and their parents through Google Hangouts, the Remind app, telephone calls, emails and text messages.

 • Families receive activities for their children to complete, outreach and engagement with families is ongoing, and staff continue to develop enhanced remote learning curricula for the upcoming weeks.